Battle of Bonavista: The battle

 In the early morning hours of 18 August, LaGrange and his two ships sailed into Bonavista Harbour.
 Here there were several ships at anchor, including the 250 ton Pembroke Galley from London, commanded by John Noll and a ship commanded by Captain Michael Gill; an English mariner from Charlestown, Massachusetts.

 Under the cover of night and fog, LaGrange and his men snuck on to two ships, the Society and William, plundering them and later setting them on fire.
 They also captured the Pembroke Galley, despite her being an armed vessel with 24 guns and 44 cremen; she was laden down with 2500 quintals of dried cod.
 LaGrange also ordered for the town of Bonavista to be sacked and burnt.
 LaGrange also took the captains and crew of the Society and William prisoner.

-When day had broke and the fog lifted, the ship commanded by Captain Michael Gill and armed with 14 guns and 24 crewmen, emerged from anchor, ready for battle.
+When day had broken and the fog lifted, the ship commanded by Captain Michael Gill and armed with 14 guns and 24 crewmen, emerged from anchor, ready for battle.
 Gill and LaGrange then engaged and it was said that the battle had lasted 6 hours.
 Once members of the local militia got word of the battle, they rallied together and joined the battle from the shore.
 Gill's ship was crippled but he and the militia drove LaGrange and his ships out, successfully defending the town of Bonavista.

 LaGrange fled with his two ships and the captured Pembroke Galley and returned to New France.
 40 leagues off Bonavista, LaGrange set his prisoners free and gave them a boat; they returned to Newfoundland unharmed.